javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 For historical reasons, `domain=.site.com` (with a dot before `site.com`) also works the same way, allowing access to the cookie from subdomains.
 That's an old notation and should be used if we need to support very old browsers.

-To summarize, the `domain` option allows to make a cookie accessible at subdomains.
+To summarize, the `domain` option allows us to make a cookie accessible at subdomains.

 ## expires, max-age